MaterializeInc/materialize/doc/user/content/sql/drop-index.md

 Field | Use
 ------|-----
-_view&lowbar;name_ | The name of the index you want to remove.
+`IF EXISTS` | Do not return an error if the named index doesn't exist.
-`CASCADE` | Automatically removes any objects that depend on the index, as well as the index.
+_index&lowbar;name_ | The name of the index you want to remove.
-`IF EXISTS`  |  Do not issue an error if the named index doesn't exist.
+`CASCADE` | Remove the index and its dependent objects.
-`RESTRICT`  |  Remove the index, converting the materialized view to a non-materialized view. _(Default)._
+`RESTRICT` |  Remove the index, converting the materialized view to a non-materialized view. _(Default.)_

 ## Details